Esylus/Coding-Standards/1_ReviewStandards.md

 * Beware of unconstructive stalemates - take action!
 * Always be sure to communicate.
 Meet in person or a video chat..
 Keep the lines of communication open!
 * Is there a larger problem around application design?
 Should you open it up to the team for discussion?
-* The longer the conflict goes on the more damaging it is to the relationship Eventually one must concede or escalate the issue.
+* The longer the conflict goes on the more damaging it is to the relationship.
+The issue must be condeced or escalated.
 * Concede - Is this point really so bad you need to fight about it?
 * Escalate - Do you need to look to a higher power in the company to solve the stalemate?
 * After a stalemate - take some space and have a break.
 Discuss with a manager.
 Study conflict resolution.
 Reconnect, talk through what happened, reconcile.